mapto/UchitelnoEvangelie/README.md

 # Bilingual Word Indices to Medieval Slavonic Translations and Copies
 A toolset for the generation of bilingual dictionaries for the medieval Slavonic translations of Greek and their copies.
 These tools support philology researchers in the ellaboration of the word-level alignment between the two texts.
-The project has started to serve the research on <a href="https://uchitelnoevangelie.eu/?lang=en">„Учително евангелие“</a> (Uchitel’noe evangelie - Didactic Gospel) by Constantine of Preslav, but is designed to also be used on other Slavonic-Greek parallel texts.
+The project has started to serve the research on [„Учително евангелие“](https://uchitelnoevangelie.eu/?lang=en) (Uchitel’noe evangelie - Didactic Gospel) by Constantine of Preslav, but is designed to also be used on other Slavonic-Greek parallel texts.
 Wider application could also be possible, we encourage researchers to get in contact to discuss applicability.

 Three software tools (used from the command line interface or via drag & drop) are at the core of this project:
 1. [extractor](extractor/) - for the transformation of word usages from original Old Church Slavonic texts into tabular form to be used as a basis of the database (in .xlsx spreadsheets for easy manual editing), later enriched and annotated by the language experts.